hashicorp/boundary-ui/README.md

 ### Committing

 We use `husky` and `lint-staged` to ensure linting and other checks pass before a commit is completed.
-Simply do a `yarn install` to make sure the hooks are installed.
+Simply do a `pnpm install` to make sure the hooks are installed.

 Use a normal `git commit` to go through the checks, if you need to skip these checks, use `git commit --no-verify` to bypass them.
 However, a consistent commit message will